signag/raspi-cam-srv/docs/FocusHandling.md

 Position the cursor at one corner of the intended rectangle,
 press the left mouse button,
 and drag with mouse button down to the opposite corner.
-3. When the mouse button is released, the rectangle coordinates will be scaled to the current scaler crop settings and entered in the *Autofocus Window* field.
+3. When the mouse button is released, the rectangle coordinates will be scaled to the current scaler crop settings and entered in the *Autofocus Windows* field.
 ![AfWindows2](img/AFWindows2.jpg)
 4. If required, you can draw additional rectangles in the same way.
 While drawing rectangles, previously drawn rectangles will vanish without getting lost.